 Faxes remain a crucial tool in industries such as healthcare, legal, and finance, where secure transmission of confidential information is paramount.
 Like most methods of communication, there is no fixed transmission time, so if you need to know how long your fax will take to arrive and why fax speed is important, there are a few things to consider.

-For faxes sent through a traditional fax machine, the average is thirty seconds to one minute per page.
-Many factors go into determining the exact speed, though.
+How long a fax takes depends on several factors such as the type of machine used, your internet/phone connection, and more.
+Faxes sent through a traditional fax machine average about thirty seconds to one minute per page.
 A fax sent through a high-speed online service like eFax can be much faster.

 What is fax transmission time, and why does it matter?